 Hint: the Monti Kids dressing frames from our Level 7 subscription box for toddlers are a great way to practice this skill!
 The velcro dressing frame pictured above is a stepping stone on the way to buttoning.

 Be Patient As Your Little One Practices

 Give your child ample time to go through the mental process of dressing and undressing on their own and undistracted.
 Rather than correcting them, try to offer opportunities to practice.
 The first step is to encourage them to dress independently.
 So breathe through it if your child’s shorts are on backwards or if their shoes are on the wrong feet!
 This too shall pass.
 If it is a big problem, or something that puts them at risk, ask them if their feet feel funny (often they will if shoes are on the wrong feet).
 If they say yes, invite them to switch them.
 When you support independence rather than correcting your child, it will help build their confidence and persistence!

 Don’t Forget to Break Out the Birthday Suit

 With all this talk about clothing, it seems an apt reminder that the best clothing for your child is no clothing at all (except diapers, of course)!
-If your child has access to a stable temperature in their home environment, the chance to live naked is very developmentally beneficial.
+If your child has access to a stable temperature in their home environment, the chance to be naked is developmentally beneficial.
 Make sure the environment is not too humid or dry when they are clothing-free.